0xcatalysis/docs/docs/catalysis-core/network/02-quickstart.md

 ### Step 5: Configure Task Types

-Define the types of tasks your AVS will handle:
+Define the types of tasks your SSN will handle:

 <div style={{
   fontFamily: 'Roboto, monospace',